The Hidden Risks of Keeping Your License Plates After Selling Your Car

 - Keeping only the minimum required coverage until you transfer the plates to your new car

-Just remember to reinstate adequate coverage when you get your new vehicle on the road.
+Just remember to reinstate suitable coverage when you get your new vehicle on the road.

 A Potential Loophole (But Proceed with Caution)

-If you've only held onto your car's plates for a short time—say, 10 days—there might be a way out of those fines.
+If you've only held onto your car's plates for a short time — say, 10 days — there might be a way to avoid those fines.
 You could go to the DMV, turn in both your vehicle's plates and your registration for those 10 days.
 The DMV might waive the fines if you're willing to give up that registration time.

-But be warned: this isn't a guaranteed fix, and it's always better to turn in your vehicle's plates promptly when you sell or trade in your car.
+But be warned: this isn't a certain fix, and it's typically better to turn in your vehicle's plates promptly when you sell or trade in your car.

 Smart Alternatives for Central New York Drivers

 So, what should you do when it's time to part with your vehicle?
-Here are your best options:
+Here are some options to consider:

 - Turn in Your Vehicle's Plates Promptly: As soon as you sell or trade in your car, head to your local DMV office.
 Turn in those plates and get an FS-6T form (plate surrender receipt).

-- Notify Your Insurance Agent: Once you've got that receipt, call your agent right away.
+- Notify Your Insurance Representative: Once you've got that receipt, call your licensed agent right away.
 We can remove the car from your policy, often retroactively to the date you surrendered the plates.

 - Keep Your Policy Active Between Cars: If you're selling one car and buying another, you can keep your vehicle plates and policy active.
 Just be sure to adjust your coverage options to save money in the interim.

-Don't Let Vehicle Plate Problems Derail Your Life in Central New York
+Stay Ahead of Vehicle Plate Pitfalls in Central New York

 Daniel is an accomplished content creator.
 He has been working in publishing for almost two decades.
 Horan Companies hired Daniel as its content manager in November 2022.
 The agency entrusted its messaging to him.
 Since then, Daniel has written insurance articles, service pages, PDF guides, and more.
 All in an effort to educate CNY readers.
 He's helping them understand the world of insurance so they can make informed decisions.